wp-plugins/jquery-banner-rotate/readme.txt

 == Installation ==

-1.Extraia a pasta do plugin no diretório /wp-content/plugins/ do seu site.
+1.Extraia a pasta do plugin no diretório /wp-content/plugins/ do seu site.<br>
 2.Ative o plugin pelo menu de Plugins do WordPress.

 == License ==